motarski/kubernetes-on-prem/README.md

 _Solution version release: v2.0_
 ## What's new in this version
 - Scale up cluster size
-- Kubernetes version is now `v1.18.4`
+- Kubernetes version is now `v1.21.2`
 - Ansible is the tool used for provisioning
-- Helm 3 is now used for managing kubernetes apps
+- Helm 3 used for managing kubernetes apps
+- Nginx Ingress Controller stable version `1.0.0`
 - Everything is automated.
 Installing dependencies is now 'one-step script'
 - Operating system auto detection upon installing requirements
-- `Ubuntu` is now used for all solution components
+- `Ubuntu` used for all components
 - WordPress database is now deployed as stateful set
 - Python 3 support only